 This post may contain affiliate links.
 Please see disclosure policy here.

 Buttermilk Syrup is perfect on pancakes, waffles and french toast.
-It is so delicious may just want to drink it straight!
+It is so delicious you will never want to settle for store bought syrup again.

-I do enjoy breakfast a lot more though if I’m eating out.
 When my boys were in Utah at college, one of our favorite things to do was to go to breakfast at a local restaurant called Maglebys.
 To be honest, I went for the syrup!
 Whether you order the french toast or the pancakes, the buttermilk syrup is the best part.
-I would have pancakes just so I could have buttermilk syrup.
-Honestly, you are going to want to drink this stuff!!
+This recipe is my version of that delicious syrup.

 How to Make Buttermilk Syrup

-- Buttermilk syrup is made in a sauce pan, on your stove top in a matter of minutes.
+This recipe is made in a single sauce pan, on your stove top in a matter of minutes.

-- Add your butter, sugar, buttermilk (the perfect way to use up leftover buttermilk from your buttermilk pancakes),corn syrup and vanilla into a sauce pan and bring to a boil.
+- Add butter, sugar, buttermilk, corn syrup, and vanilla into a sauce pan and bring to a boil.

 Buttermilk Syrup Recipe